18F/technology-budgeting/handbook.md

 An agency’s software is likely to be useful, in whole or in part, to other agencies within the state, to local and regional governments within the state, or to similar agencies in other states.
 Additionally, in many states [software created as a work of government is inherently in the public domain](http://copyright.lib.harvard.edu/states/), which means an open-records request is all that’s necessary for software to become public.

 If the software is published openly, vendors’ employees will be eager to work on it — it becomes a rare case of work that they can add to their portfolio for future jobs or share with friends, which helps to ensure that you’re getting their best work.
 Also, additional RFPs issued for the project can direct vendors to the code that’s already been written, allowing them to see exactly what they’ll be working on or interfacing with.
+A federal agency funding the work may be eager to find ways to share your software with other states that they’re also funding.

 #### Checklist